-Students interested in taking a gap year should contact the Admissions Office to discuss their options, and for help deciding if applying for admission before or after a gap year makes more sense.
+Students admitted as first-years to Pomona may request to defer their enrollment or take a gap year before matriculating.
+Students interested in taking a gap year should contact the Office of Admissions to discuss their options or for help deciding whether to apply for admission before or after a gap year.

 Deferral of admission involves several requirements:

 - If the student intends to apply for financial aid from Pomona College for the academic year of enrollment, he or she must contact the Office of Financial Aid by Jan.
-1 the following year, regarding required financial aid forms.
+1 the following year (2022) regarding required financial aid forms.

 - Requests to defer are not granted automatically.
 A written plan must be approved by the Dean of Admissions prior to approval of a request to defer or take a gap year..